genomicsITER/RSV/README.md

   </a>
 </p>

-The coverage (x) for hRSV samples classified as RSV-A and RSV-B are shown in figure 3.
+The coverage (x) for hRSV samples classified as RSV-A and RSV-B are shown in Figure 3.

 <p align="center">
   <a href="https://github.com/genomicsITER/RSV/blob/main/figures/Coverage_plots_one-sample.png" title="Up">